ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

 =====
 Ziwei Zhang received his Ph.D. from the Department of Computer Science and Technology, Tsinghua University, in 2021.
 He is currently a postdoc researcher in the Department of Computer Science and Technology at Tsinghua University.
-His research interests focus on network embedding (a.k.a. network representation learning) and machine learning on graph data, especially developing scalable algorithms for large-scale networks.
-He has published several papers in prestigious conferences and journals, including KDD, AAAI, IJCAI, and TKDE.
+His research interests focus on machine learning on graphs, including graph neural network (GNN) and network embedding (a.k.a. network representation learning).
+He has published over a dozen papers in prestigious conferences and journals, including KDD, AAAI, IJCAI, and TKDE.

 Publications
 =====